Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Introduction

 Recently, deep learning \cite{LECUN15} and other data-driven machine learning techniques have been applied to a variety of areas in plasma and fusion research.
 For tokamak control applications, current studies have mainly focused on the prediction and control of disruptive events and equilibrium quantities.
 These studies can be broadly divided into two categories: 1. by developing a data-driven model to predict the intended plasma quantities \cite{Jalalvand21IEEE, Boyer21NF, Zhu23NF, Harbeck19Nature} and using these predictions to inform a non-machine-learning-based control algorithm \cite{Abbate23JPP, Wei21NF}, or 2. by training a deep reinforcement learning agent on a computational \cite{Degrave22Nature, Dubbioso23FED} or data-driven \cite{Seo22NF, Char23PMLR} simulator and using the trained agent to directly generate control policies.
-Some of these trained models have also been tested in real-time and have achieved latencies on the order of the device's PCS cycle time, ranging from milliseconds to as low as 50 $\mu$s \cite{Abbate23JPP, Boyer21NF, Shin22NF, Char23PMLR, Degrave22Nature}.
+Some of these trained models have also been tested in real-time and have achieved latencies on the order of the device's \yw{plasma control system} cycle time, ranging from milliseconds to as low as 50 $\mu$s \cite{Abbate23JPP, Boyer21NF, Shin22NF, Char23PMLR, Degrave22Nature}.

-Besides disruption and equilibrium, prediction and control of non-equilibrium quantities such as MHD instabilities \cite{Piccione22NF, Wei23PPCF} and ELMs \cite{Shin22NF, Song23NET} using machine learning approaches have also been investigated.
-However, applying these models for real-time control can be more challenging as the model needs to perform inference with latency similar to or smaller than the timescale of the plasma event which can be as fast as in the microsecond or nanosecond range.
+Besides disruption and equilibrium, prediction and control of non-equilibrium quantities such as MHD instabilities \cite{Piccione22NF, Wei23PPCF} and \ywsecond{\soutsecond{ELMs}edge localized modes} \cite{Shin22NF, Song23NET} using machine learning approaches have also been investigated.
+However, applying these models for real-time control can be more challenging as the model needs to perform inference with latency similar to or smaller than the timescale of the\ywsecond{\soutsecond{plasma event} \jplsecond{phenomena} to be controlled}, which can be as fast as\jplsecond{\soutsecond{in the microsecond or nanosecond range} a few microseconds}.
 Depending on the complexity of the specific algorithm, a real-time implementation may require special optimization and computing hardware in order to achieve the target latency.

+In this paper, we present the first real-time low-latency application of a deep learning algorithm for MHD mode control on a tokamak device.
+This work goes beyond previous use of an FPGA \yw{for MHD mode control using magnetic sensors on HBT-EP} \cite{Klein2005PoP, Hanson2009RSI}, and combines efficient processing of FPGAs with high-speed imaging camera diagnostic and convolutional neural networks (CNNs).
+The successful tracking of $n$=1 long wavelength MHD modes on the HBT-EP experiment \cite{Wei23PPCF} is further developed and implemented on a FPGA chip onboard the Euresys frame grabber card in the existing camera diagnostic system.